-3. The New England Aquarium is SERIOUSLY AWESOME for kids.
+3. The New England Aquarium is a SERIOUSLY AWESOME thing to do in Boston with kids.
 There are interactive exhibits where kiddos can get their touch on, shows to watch some seals do crazy things, and most importantly- the penguins.
 You have to love watching penguins simply do what they do.
 Those birds are awesome.
 Smaller toddlers might not have the attention span to last here for a great amount of time, it seems to play better with kids ages 3+.

 4. So Many Museums….go to them all!
 We love museums in our family, and are lucky that there are SO MANY options here in Boston.
 We have the Children’s Museum, the Museum of Science, the Museum of Fine Arts, The Isabella Gardner Museum, The National History Museum, the Decordova Museum…and the list goes on.
 Our TOP 3 FOR KIDS are:

 – The Children’s Museum.
 We love the Children’s Museum with our 2 year old.
 The museum is really for crawlers through age 8.
 Older children will likely not find themselves entertained for great lengths of time, but the younger set could (and in our case does) happily spend 3-4 hours exploring the different exhibits.
 There is a whole room dedicated to bubbles!
 Also, there is an attached Au Bon Pain which is nice for us caffeine addicts.

 – The Museum of Science.
 The Museum of Science is THE BEST option for families or groups with a large age-range.
 From the Omni Theater, to the planetarium, the Electricity Show, and the children’s discovery area, there is something for everyone at this amazing museum.
 GO.
 DO NOT MISS IT- there is also a convenient (though overpriced) food court.
 Make sure you hit up the musical staircase- toddlers can’t get enough of it!